d-bl/GroundForge/docs/help/Advanced.md

 ![](images/rose_vertical_brick_arrange.png)

 If you are more comfortable with visual tools, we have also provided images that you can click on.
-For a vertical brick pattern like our Rose ground example, first click on the yellow brick in the picture of vertical bricks:
+For a vertical brick pattern like our Rose ground example, first click on the filled blue brick in the picture of vertical bricks:

 ![](images/vertical-bricks.png)